windsorcli/talos-incus/README.md

    sudo mv cosign /usr/local/bin/
    ```

-2. Download the artifact and bundle file from the release
+2. Download the metadata artifact and bundle file from the release

 3. Verify metadata files:
    ```bash